A Munto Fanfiction: New Beginnings © RedWingedAngel002

 Yumemi saw her father glance at her mother, as if telepathically speaking with their locked gaze, and all started to pick up their plates.
 They could eat later, if hungry.

 The blonde helped with the dishes and intensely contemplated with how she would begin.
 She caught Nozomi glance at her a few times, however, she kept her eyes locked with her busy, soap filled hands.
 There were only a few minutes in time, which allowed some means of composure…

 She watched each member stare at her expectantly on the couch and made her way to the lone, unoccupied seat. *4

 Even when her family was so close, there was a small separation about them.
 Just like the nations above her head, she planned on reuniting their relationship as well.

 "I'm sorry for making you worry earlier.
 But I didn't know… I…" Yumemi wrinkled her nose in displeasure, frustrated that she was already faltering with her words.
 She took a deep breath, in attempt to ease her frayed nerves.

 "You don't have to apologize for that.
 There was nothing you could have—"

 "There is," she interrupted her father.
 After a long stare, her green gaze softened in plea, "That's what I'm trying to tell you.
 I'm having a hard time, though."

 Yumemi glanced at the newspaper laid upon the wooden tabletop.
 There, in large, bold font, the header of the front page held: ALIEN ATTACK, alongside a massive picture of the Admiral's ship.
 She leaned forward to pick it up, skimming over the article.

 As she read, the girl quietly confessed, "This happened because of me."
-She thickly swallowed and turned to drink in each of their shocked expressions.
+She turned to drink in each of their shocked expressions.